Adapting your home: The bathroom

 If you are concerned about any of these issues, you may wish to consider installing a shower tray (see section on showers below).

-If you are re-designing a bathroom or perhaps adding an en-suite to a property, it is important to consider the layout of the bathroom to ensure you can easily access the bath.
+If you are re-designing a bathroom, or perhaps adding an en-suite to a property, it is important to consider the layout of the bathroom to ensure you can easily access the bath.
 A bath placed next to a solid wall for example would mean any grab rails fixed to the walls would be more secure.
 Also, be aware of sloped or low ceilings, especially if a bathroom is on the first floor, as this can restrict head room and make getting in and out of a bath difficult.
 If you are considering a shower screen on the bath, you need to be aware that this could prevent some equipment being fitted to the top of the bath.
 Also be mindful that a wash hand basin placed next to a bath could restrict the shower screen from opening, meaning you would have less room to exit the bath.

 Standard baths

-Unusually shaped baths, for example a corner, sunken, or ‘P’ shaped bath, can be difficult to access.
-The shape of the bath can also make it difficult to fit bathing aids.
+If you are replacing a bath, or fitting one to use with bathing aids, and anticipate the need to fit or replace any equipment as your needs change, then a standard bath offers more flexibility in the future.
+Unusually shaped baths, for example a corner, sunken, or ‘P’ shaped bath, can be difficult to access and fit aids or equipment.
 It is advisable to check that there are no ripples or ridges at the bottom of the bath (designed to aid with gripping with your feet) as this can prevent some equipment with suckers being fitted safely.
 In addition, the rim of the bath should be parallel and at least 37mm or 1.5 inches wide so equipment such as bath boards can be fitted safely.

-Also the type of taps used, and where they will be fitted to the bath, should be considered.
+The type of taps used, and where they will be fitted to the bath, should be considered.
 Depending on your needs, it may be easier to have the taps placed in the middle, on the far side of the bath, so they can be accessed more easily, however this position may restrict some bath equipment.
 If you have a weak grip and find taps difficult to turn, you may wish to choose to have lever taps fitted, which can be lifted or turned more easily.

-N.B taps should never be used as aids to get in and out of the bath - you should use a properly positioned and fitted grab rail instead
+N.B taps should never be used as aids to get in and out of the bath - you should use a properly positioned and fitted grab rail instead.

 Specialist baths

-If you have more complex needs, or would prefer to keep using a bath but not necessarily with the addition of separate bathing aids, then a specialist bath could offer a solution.
+If you have more complex needs or would prefer to keep using a bath but not necessarily with the addition of separate bathing aids, then a specialist bath could offer a solution.

 Specialist baths are typically designed to either allow the user to step or walk-in to the bath or access by using an integrated seat.
 Some models have fold down sides to form a changing surface, or an integrated changing stretcher.